godotengine/godot-docs/classes/class_transform.rst

 Description
 -----------

 Represents one or many transformations in 3D space such as translation, rotation, or scaling.
-It consists of a :ref:`Basis<class_Basis>` "basis" and an :ref:`Vector3<class_Vector3>` "origin".
-It is similar to a 3x4 matrix.
+It consists of a :ref:`basis<class_Transform_property_basis>` and an :ref:`origin<class_Transform_property_origin>`.
+It is similar to a 3×4 matrix.

 Tutorials
 ---------